 Is it safe to travel to Sri Lanka during severe flooding?

-Cyclone Ditwah caused widespread devastation in Sri Lanka, leading to 56 fatalities and widespread torrential rain, landslides, and severe flooding.
+Cyclone Ditwah has caused widespread devastation in Sri Lanka, leading to at least 334 fatalities and severe flooding.

 The country has faced severe weather conditions since last week, after heavy downpours destroyed homes and triggered landslides on the island's eastern coast.